elyra-ai/elyra/docs/source/user_guide/pipeline-components.md

     Example: A URL component catalog that is configured using the `http://myserver:myport/mypath/my_component.yaml` URL makes the `my_component.yaml` component file available to Elyra.

  - [_Apache Airflow package catalogs_](#apache-airflow-package-catalog) provide access to Apache Airflow operators that are stored in Apache Airflow built distributions.
+This is currently only supported for Airflow < 2.

  - [_Apache Airflow provider package catalogs_](#apache-airflow-provider-package-catalog) provide access to Apache Airflow operators that are stored in Apache Airflow provider packages.
+This is currently only supported for Airflow < 2.

 Refer to section [Built-in catalog connector reference](#built-in-catalog-connector-reference) for details about these connectors.